What are the symptoms of plantar fasciitis?

 Stiffness of the foot.

-This pain is usually worst when waking up in the morning or taking the first few steps when walking or running.
-It tends to get worse after being on your feet for long periods.
+This pain is usually worst when you wake up in the morning or take the first few steps when walking or running.
+It tends to increase after being on your feet for long periods of time.

 If you think you may have plantar fasciitis find out what to do here.
 This will tell you if you need to see a doctor and how it is treated.